jclaggett/seqex/README.md

 model(s) can be initialized and updated up when `se/-begin` and `se/-continue` are called.
 Most standard Seqexes do not build any model at all and ususally return an empty sequence of models.
-The exceptions to this are the standard capturing seqexes: `se/cap`, `se/cap-tokens` and `se/recap`.
+The exceptions to this are the standard capturing seqexes: `se/cap` and `se/recap`.

-`se/cap` provides hooks to initialize, build, and finalize a model based on the tokens examined.
-It also takes a Seqex as an argument and returns any models that it creates.
+`se/cap` requires a Seqex and may have an optional finalize function.
+It captures all tokens examined by seqex that were not judged with an Invalid verdict.
+Those tokens are either then immediately returned or are passed to finalize and its return value is used in their place.
+Any sub-models created by the Seqex under `se/cap` are then appended after the captured tokens.

-`se/cap-tokens` wraps a Seqex (like `se/cap`) and simply captures all examined tokens as its model.
-It also returns models from the wrapped Seqex.
+`se/recap` wraps a Seqex (like `se/cap`) but requires a finalize function.

-`se/recap` takes a finalizing function and a Seqex to be wrapped.
-All models returned bythe Seqex are passed to the finalizing function and the return value of the finalizing function treated as a single model to be returned.
+This time the finalize function is given all models created by Seqex and its return value is treated as a sequence of one or more models.

 Most of the standard Seqexes (e.g., `se/ord`, `se/qty+`) will return a list of models from seqexes below them.
 Also, `subex` will return any model built